 The Nit dels Museus was cancelled last year due to the Coronavirus pandemic, but fortunately will take place this year with all the necessary health restrictions in place.
 For the moment the events will go ahead as planned, but make sure to double check nearer the time that the museum you want to visit is still participating!

 What is the Night of the Museums?

-This event comes after International Museum Day, this year also on the 18th of May, which was founded in 1977 to raise public awareness of the importance of museums in societal development.
+This event comes before International Museum Day, this year on the 18th of May, which was founded in 1977 to raise public awareness of the importance of museums in societal development.

 The Night of the Museums is celebrated in over 120 countries around the world, and in Catalonia the areas of Barcelona, l’Hospitalet, Badalona, Cornellà, Esplugues, Santa Coloma de Gramenet, Sant Adrià and Sant Joan Despí, will be taking part.